Stefan142/asr-portfolio-tracker/README.md

 Provide a Command (ADD/DELETE/SHOW/GRAPH):
 ```

-The tool provides questions to the user to which the user should answer to use the tool.
+The tool provides questions to the user, which the user should answer to use the tool.
 The first one is a command on what general operation should be performed.
 This is one of these ADD/DELETE/SHOW/GRAPH.

 Each one of the four operations will be discussed below.

 ### Add

-Be aware **The tester of this applications purposefully typed Whoops to display error messages after inputs**
+Be aware **The tester of this applications purposefully typed Whoops to display error messages after inputs**.
 The following inputs are required 1 by 1 from the user:
 - Ticker: A ticker available on Yahoo Finance
 - Asset Class: A valid Asset Class, incorect input will print the available options which may be entered when prompting is being done again.